V-Modder/SharpUpdate/README.md

 How to use
 ----------

-This is the great thing about the project is, it is simply to use.
+The great thing about the project is, it is simply to use.

     1. Reference your project to SharpUpdate
     2. Inherit the ISharpUpdatable Interface to your main class